SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Systemic Lupus Erythmatosus_Kamen.md

 ![[Systemic Lupus Erythematosus_Kamen_PPT-Updated (1).pdf]]

-prototype autoimmune dz - with a vast array of autoantibodies, protean manifestations, variable behavior this is clinically unpreditable with flares + remissions, high health disparities, presenting with constitutional symptoms
+prototype autoimmune dz - with a vast array of autoantibodies, protean manifestations, variable behavior this is clinically unpredictable with flares + remissions, high health disparities, presenting with constitutional symptoms
 - this causes delayed dx ): can be 6-7 yrs after onset of symptoms and in virtually any body in the body